UniversalAptronym/Hearth-Box/Instructions/SSH_setup.md

 <img src="../Media_Repository/PuTTY_screen.png" alt="PuTTY login screen" title="PuTTY login screen" width="40%"/>

 2. Press `Open` at the bottom of the PuTTY screen.
 This will open a mostly black window with only text, saying `login as:`.
 This is known as the "terminal" window, which is used to give commands to computers using text inputs.
 Enter your **Pi username** and press Enter.
 Enter your **Pi password** (no text will appear as you type, as a security measure) and press Enter.
+(Note: You can use use the backspace key to delete text despite the lack of visible text input.)
   - If this works, some more text will appear and the bottom line will read `[exampleHostame].[exampleUsername]:~ $`.
 This means your computer is speaking to a machine named `exampleHostname` (this is your Pi), and you are logged in as `[exampleUsername]`.
 Additionally, the `~` means you are accessing the home directory of your Pi, and the `$` means you are a normal user.
   - If you get a black screen without text, your Pi is probably not finished setting up.
 Exit the screen and try again in a few minutes.
   - If you get an error message, particularly anything about a software error, you probably got your wifi details wrong in the previous step.